brian-j-smith/Mamba.jl/README.md

     * Custom distributions and samplers can be written in **julia** to extend the package.
 * Directed acyclic graph representations of models.
 * Arbitrary blocking of model parameters and designation of block-specific samplers.
-* Samplers that can be used with the included simulation engine or apart from it, including adaptive Metropolis within Gibbs, adaptive multivariate Metropolis, binary, Hamiltonian Monte Carlo (simple and No-U-Turn), simplex, and slice samplers.
+* Samplers that can be used with the included simulation engine or apart from it, including
+    * adaptive Metropolis within Gibbs and multivariate Metropolis,
+    * approximate Bayesian computation,
+    * binary,
+    * Hamiltonian Monte Carlo (simple and No-U-Turn),
+    * simplex, and
+    * slice samplers.
 * Automatic parallel execution of parallel MCMC chains on multi-processor systems.
 * Restarting of chains.
 * Command-line access to all package functionality, including its simulation API.